 a.
 Identify and address any areas of possible improvement and simplification of network slicing.

 b.
 Identify and address any improvements of the application traffic mapping to network slice(s)/user plane connection(s).

+NOTE X: Any feedback from network slicing deployments can be considered in order to facilitate improvements.